matt-hendrick/open-advocacy/README.md

 ### Phase 8: Improve Representative Lookup and Displaying that to the User (IN PROGRESS)
 - ✅ Improve the styling of the lookup representatives page
 - ✅ Save user's representative data to local storage
+- ✅ Clean up massive monolothic RepresenativeLookup.tsx.
+It is messy and has a bunch of things that should be their own files.
 - Use that entity data to highlight where their rep stands on the project detail page (for a project in which their rep is in the jurisdiction)
 - Use that entity data to allow the "Contact your rep about this issue" to pull up a new page or modal displaying that entities position on the issue along with a template message to send them (plus the entities contact info)
 - Fix rep search input width (it is too small)
-- Clean up Header.tsx.
-It can be broken up into subcomponents.
-- Clean up massive monolothic RepresenativeLookup.tsx.
-It is messy and has a bunch of things that should be their own files.

 ### Phase 9: Validate Postgres Provider Works as Intended (PLANNED)
 - Setup postgres locally